Shyam8091/ParsingMultipartFile-backend/README.md

 # ParsingMultipartFile-backend
-To read the CSV file in java
+This is java spring boot application which reads the csv file